Industry-leading and highly experienced

 Understanding Benzene and Exposure

-Benzene is a naturally occurring, colourless liquid with a sweet smell.
+Benzene is a naturally occurring, colorless liquid with a sweet smell.
 Despite its common presence, prolonged exposure can lead to a range of harmful health effects, including various types of cancer.
 This volatile organic compound is generally found in gasoline, rubber, dyes, detergents, drugs, and pesticides.
-It’s also a significant component in the production of plastics and synthetic fibres.
+It’s also a significant component in the production of plastics and synthetic fibers.

 Types of Cancers Related to Benzene

 Long-term exposure to benzene has been linked to several types of cancer, including leukemia and non-Hodgkin lymphoma (NHL).
-It’s also associated with conditions like aplastic anaemia and myelodysplastic syndrome (MDS).
+It’s also associated with conditions like aplastic anemia and myelodysplastic syndrome (MDS).

 Workers Exposed to Benzene